Keen to develop self-driving cars, Hyundai Motor Group unveils US$35 billion investment plan

 South Korea's government is also onboard, unveiling more funding for autonomous vehicle technology with President Moon Jae-in declaring on Tuesday that he expected self-driving cars to account for half of new cars on the country's roads by 2030.

-"The self-driving market is a golden market to revitalize the economy and create new jobs," Moon said in a speech at Hyundai Motor's research center near Seoul.
+"The self-driving market is a golden market to revitalise the economy and create new jobs," Moon said in a speech at Hyundai Motor's research centre near Seoul.

 The government intends to spend 1.7 trillion won between 2021 and 2027 on self-driving technology.
 It expects Hyundai to launch level 4, or fully autonomous, cars for fleet customers in 2024 and for the general public by 2027, an industry ministry official told Reuters.